filecoin-project/filecoin-docs/content/en/smart-contracts/developing-contracts/ethereum-libraries/index.md

 - Flexible access control schemes like `Ownable`, `AccessControl`, and `onlyRole`.
 - Useful and secure utilities for signature verification, `SafeMath`, etc..

-Token standards, such as [ERC20](https://docs.openzeppelin.com/contracts/4.x/erc20), are the most widely used smart contract libraries from OpenZepplin.
+Token standards, such as [ERC20](https://docs.openzeppelin.com/contracts/4.x/erc20), are the most widely used smart contract libraries from OpenZeppelin.
 These contracts, listed below, implement both _fungible_ and _non-fungible_ tokens:

 - [ERC20](https://docs.openzeppelin.com/contracts/4.x/erc20) is the simplest and most widespread token standard for fungible assets.
-- [ERC721](https://docs.openzeppelin.com/contracts/4.x/erc721) is the de-facto solution for non-fungible tokens and is often used for collectibles and games.
+- [ERC721](https://docs.openzeppelin.com/contracts/4.x/erc721) is the standard solution for non-fungible tokens and is often used for collectibles and games.
 - [ERC777](https://docs.openzeppelin.com/contracts/4.x/erc777) provides a richer standard for fungible tokens, supporting new use cases and backwards compatibility with ERC20.
 - [ERC1155](https://docs.openzeppelin.com/contracts/4.x/erc1155) is a new standard for _multi-tokens_, where a single contract represents multiple fungible and non-fungible tokens, and operations are batched for increased gas efficiency.